Hours Tour: David Bowie at the Kit Kat Klub (Live New York 99)

 In November 1999, Bowie performed a concert at the small Kit Kat Klub in New York to invitees and contest winners.
-This show was filmed as part of the American Express Blue Concert series transmitted on 7 December 1999, in addition to a simulcast radio broadcast by SFX Radio network on the same date, and eventually released on a promotional-only CD that pared the setlist down to 12 songs.
+This show was filmed as part of the American Express Blue Concert series transmitted on 7 December 1999, in addition to a simulcast radio broadcast by SFX Radio network on the same date, and eventually released on a promotional-only CD-R that pared the setlist down to 12 songs.
 The webcast, reportedly one of the first live streams of a concert, was fraught with issues and was described as going "not particularly smooth."
-This live release, sourced from the same promotional CD released in late 1999/early 2000 was announced on 17 March 2021 and released on 2 April 2021.
+This live release, sourced from the same promotional CD-R released in late 1999/early 2000 was announced on 17 March 2021 and released on 2 April 2021.
 Live at the Kit Kat Klub reached #20 in the UK and #93 in Ireland upon its release.